mokarakaya/machine-learning-and-python-notes/nlp/transformer_models.md

       - Attention weight is the softmax of scaled attention score.
       - Output is the weighted sum of values by attention weights.
   - Self attention allows parallel computing and captures long-range dependencies.
-  - The input is split into multiple-heads:
+  - The input weight is split into multiple-heads:
     - to learn different relationships using different QKV projections.
   - Disadvantages:
     - Time complexity: O(n_2 * d):